liamcauley/Capstone-Project/README.md

 > The most important document in my repository is SpotifyAPI.py which I used to have pre-coded functions that can send access requests directly to the API in order to retrieve important song information

 ### SpotifyAPI.py
-> SpotifyAPI.py is a custom module I wrote to help me interact with Spotify's API service.
+> SpotifyAPI.py is a module I constructed to help me retrieve data from Spotify's API service.
 It includes functions that interact with each endpoint and return the response from that endpoint.
-This is a usable module for anyone interested in playing with the SpotifyAPI, all you would need to do is substitute in your API key into the get_token() function.
+This is a usable module for anyone interested using Spotify API, all you would need to do is substitute in your API key into the get_token() function.

 ### difficulties
 > Many aspects of this project brought difficulties, such as what parameters I wanted to set in order to get an accurate dataset together.
 Constructing the SpotifyAPI to find song information automatically was a massive hurdle that has occupied a large amount of time spent on gathering data.

 ## Results
-> to be determined
+> Popular music has obviously changed over time, with the anomally of a one hit wonder changing with it.
+The primary change came in the form of how often a one hit wonder occurs and how long these songs stay on the billboard hot 100.
+One hit wonders have decreased significantly and stayed on the charts for an increasingly long amount of time.
+As far as audio features go, loudness, energy and danceability have all increased over time.
+Instrumentalness and Acousticness have decreased over time.

 ## Technologies Used
 * Python